wajeht/ip/README.md

 # 💻 Development

 > [!NOTE]
-> Nodejs version of this project is also available via `git checkout node` after pull it down.
+> Nodejs version of this project is also available via `git checkout node` after pulling it down.

 Clone the repository